0cjs/8bitdev/src/filesystem.md

     0   Unused field.
 (This is useful for deleting fields.)
     1   Start block of file data; always length 2 with the two bytes of data being the starting block in big-endian form.
+    2   Start block of file data for a deleted file whose blocks have not (yet) been deallocated.
-    2   Name field; length is the length of the name in bytes.
+    3   Name field; length is the length of the name in bytes.
 There is no terminator byte after the name.
-    3   Approximate file size in blocks. len=2, value big-endian.
+    4   Approximate file size in blocks. len=2, value big-endian.
-    4   Approximate file size in bytes. len=4, value big-endian.
+    5   Approximate file size in bytes. len=4, value big-endian.
-    5   File creation timestamp.
+    6   File creation timestamp.
-    6   File modification timestamp.
+    7   File modification timestamp.

 The only required fields are the start block and name fields.
 All implementations of this filesystem should handle directory entries